 Network address specifications

-For the controller to be able to make outbound connections, it is also necessary for specific TCP and UDP ports to be allowed through your firewall.
-Below is a list of specific ports that need to be whitelisted.
+For Kisi devices to initiate outbound connections, it is necessary for specific TCP and UDP ports to be allowed through your firewall.
+Below is a list of specific ports that need to be allowed.

-The Kisi controller will attempt to connect via TCP port 31314.
-If that fails, it will attempt to use TCP port 993, which is typically open by default for email traffic.
+A Kisi device will first attempt to connect via TCP port 31314.
+If this fails, it will attempt to use TCP port 993, which is typically open by default for email traffic.
 Ports 443 and 80 are used to request and transfer firmware updates.
 This port is typically open by default for HTTP/HTTPS.

 - Secure over-the-air (OTA) updates